Shivank98/git_data/README.md

 ### Application For Fetching Github Data Using Github APIs.

-1.To run it as a web app in your local system clone this repository in your local system.
+1. To run it as a web app in your local system clone this repository in your local system.

 2.go into the main directory to where you cloned it and where is your  ```manage.py``` file.